nerdralph/picoUART/README.md

 Default Rx is on PB1, and Tx is on PB0.
 If set to the same pin in pu_config.h, picoUART is also capable of 1-wire (shared Rx/Tx) operation.

-picoUART 1.0.0 supports interrupt-driven receive using pin-change interrupts.
+picoUART 1.0.0 supports interrupt-driven receive using pin-change interrupts on the t13 and t85 series.
 Currently 1-wire shared Rx/Tx is not supported with PCINT-based receive.
 Full-duplex communication is not possible, so received characters will be lost if they arrive during transmit.
 For the interrupt driven receive, use purx_dataready() and pu_read().
 Due to ISR overhead, the maximum reliable speed is 115.2kbps at 8Mhz.
 There is a single-character receive buffer, so data is likely to be lost if it is not read and processed quickly.
 A 16-byte receive FIFO is a possibility for a later version.

 Examples include a clock tuner program to help determine the best OSCCAL value for error-free communication.